 The generation process is instantaneous, so the display automatically updates to reflect any setting change (target curve, saved measurement, filter settings, etc).

-HouseCurve allocates filters to regions with the largest deviation from the target curve, preferring lower frequencies and ignoring areas with low coherence (SNR).
+HouseCurve corrects regions with the largest deviation from the target curve, preferring lower frequencies and ignoring areas with low coherence (SNR).
 You can adjust the target curve and coherence blanking threshold by tapping .
 For more information, see gain management.

 Tap to display the Equalize Setup screen.
+Set the filter type to FIR.
 The default settings should provide a good correction, but feel free to experiment.

 Filters can be exported to a file by tapping .
-Ensure that the format is set to “impulse response” and the sample rate is appropriate for your audio system.
+FIR filters are exported as an impulse response in WAV format.
+Ensure the sample rate is appropriate for your audio system.
 When in doubt, choose 44100 Hz.
 Roon will automatically resample the filter as needed.
-You can also export the same impulse in different sample rates and Roon will pick the closest one.
+You can also export with several different sample rates and Roon will pick the closest one.

 Tap Export filters, select a location for the filter file and then tap save.
 Choose a location that the Roon control software can access.
 Alternatively, you can choose a location on the iPhone/iPad and then transfer the file using email, AirDrop, iMessage, etc.

 Go to the DSP Engine for the measured audio zone and add a convolution by pressing Add filter.
 Load the filter by pressing Browse.

 Ensure that Headroom management is enabled.
 It is normal for convolutions to result in an overall boost to the signal and this can result in clipping.
 You may need to change the adjustment to -6 dB or more.